 Origins Story #2: Part 4

 The square is bustling in the early fall morning.
-Tourists in generous supply, all obvious to the commuting natives as they snap their photos and stand in awe of the bright, gargantuan dynamic billboards that pepper the surrounding infrastructure.
-The chill in the air streams in through the gaps of my jacket as I continue toward The Times headquarters.
+Tourists in generous supply, all obvious to the commuting natives as they snap their photos and stand in awe of the bright, gargantuan jumbotrons that pepper the surrounding infrastructure.
+The crisp chill in the air streams in through the gaps of my blue peacoat as I continue toward The Times headquarters.
 Coming up onto a news stand, I indulge my curiosity and flip through the pages of a newspaper.
 All evidence of my so-called heroic deeds now swept away like it had never happened in the first place many weeks ago.
-Now too easily replaced with the newest fashions and an article about the newest goings on in the Government’s tech department.
-Newly discovered healing techniques, out-fittings and new toys for this year’s new SPCTER recruits to seriously injure themselves with.
+Now too easily replaced with the newest fashions and an article about the recent goings on in the GVRNMNT tech department.
+Newly discovered healing techniques, outfitting and new toys for this year’s new SPCTER recruits to seriously injure themselves with.

-My hands smooth the paper back into its correct shape, but I suddenly hear a large crash coming down onto the pavement nearby, the source seeming to have hurled itself seemingly from nowhere.
+My hands smooth the paper back into its correct shape, but before I can put it back down I suddenly hear a large crash coming down onto the pavement behind me, the source seeming to have hurled itself seemingly from nowhere.
 My head whirls around to find him about 5 feet away, the area of pavement where he had made impact now crumpled and cracked.

 “Good morning.”
-Huntsman says with a smile like we’re meeting to talk about the monthly budget.
+Huntsman says, smiling cheerfully like we’re meeting to talk about the monthly budget.

 “What are you doing out here?”
 I whisper sharply.
-A flame of embarrassment cuts through me as I turn around and slam the paper back down and start walking briskly away.
-He follows, effortlessly keeping pace, yet not paying attention to what is ahead of us.
+A flame of embarrassment cuts through me as I turn around, slamming the paper back down start walking briskly away.
+He side-steps along with me, effortlessly keeping pace, yet not paying attention to what is ahead of us.

 “It’s been three weeks.
 I’m just checking in.”
 He grins again, his eyes on me.
-For every person he collides with, he takes a second to apologize, adding to the body count of people who have realized just who he is.
+For every person he collides with on the street, he takes a second to apologize, adding to the body count of people who have realized just who he is.

 I tear some sunglasses out of my handbag and slam them onto my face as I quicken my steps.
 Noticing the growing number of phones pointed at us, or more accurately at him.